-Other than making sure you are a good candidate for surgery — something your surgeon will largely be in charge of — there aren’t many major things to do to prepare for tummy tuck surgery.
+Other than making sure you are a good candidate for elective cosmetic surgery — something your plastic surgeon will largely be in charge of — there aren’t many major things to do to prepare for your tummy tuck.

 Basically, it’s important that you organize your life in such a way that when you get home from surgery, things are easier for you.
 This is simply for the reason that you won’t be able to do much when you go home.
 You’ll be recovering and dealing with side effects like pain, discomfort, fatigue, swelling, bruising, and more.